The Importance Of a Backtested Strategy

 Meaning, the strategy yields a winning trade 50% of the time over the given time horizon.

-Then this will mean you will make money with this trading strategy.
+This will mean you will make money with this trading strategy.

-This result equates to every winning trade winning twice as much as risked (2:1 ratio)
+The result equates to every winning trade winning twice as much as risked (2:1 ratio)

-Therefore if you always win twice as much as you risk 50% of the time you will make money.
+Therefore, if you always win twice as much as you risk 50% of the time you will make money.

-Remain Stoic In The Face Of Adversity
+When Backtesting and Trading Remain Stoic in The Face Of Adversity

 Completing a proper backtest to create a trading strategy gives any new trader the ability not to fold when the market has turned against them.